 In mid-2020, mandatory reporting rules entered into force, which is why any intermediary (i.e., any adviser) who helps taxpayers to set up cross-border arrangements must be aware of the reporting requirements.

 While there are still no concrete proposals on what is referred to as the German taxation of the digital economy, German tax authorities have increased their efforts on tax audits performed jointly with the tax authorities of other countries.

 i Draft ATAD II Implementation Act

-As of today, German tax law 'only' contains a defensive rule, which denies the tax exemption of (95 per cent of) dividends received as far as the payments were tax deductible at the level of the payer.
+To date, German tax law 'only' contains a defensive rule, which denies the tax exemption of (95 per cent of) dividends received as far as the payments were tax deductible at the level of the payer.

 The Draft AIA also applies to some other hybrid mismatch scenarios, in particular to another D/NI scenario – where 'reverse hybrid entities' are treated as transparent in their state of residency but are treated as opaque (and taxable entities) in the residency state of their shareholders, to double deduction scenarios – where expenses of the same taxpayer are deductible in two different states, and to imported hybrid mismatch scenarios.
 However, payments without a hybrid mismatch that benefit from low taxation or no taxation at the level of the recipient under the general tax regime of the state of the recipient should not be affected by the Draft AIA.